 By providing a Git-based workflow, DevOps Center will allow Salesforce teams to reap the benefits of version control: seeing the full history of code changes made across the team, avoiding overwritten code, and collaborating more effectively.

 Salesforce is aware that DevOps Center can’t support teams in every aspect of the DevOps process, so plan to integrate with third-party solutions.
-We know that DevOps Center won’t include the following at GA.
+DevOps Center doesn’t include the following at GA.

 Most Git providers not supported

-Post-GA, there are plans to support other Git providers, alongside GitHub, and enable customizable Git-branching strategies.
-But teams using GitLab, Bitbucket, or Azure DevOps will have to wait for those integrations.
+In future releases, there are plans to support other Git providers, alongside GitHub, and enable customizable Git-branching strategies.
+Teams using GitLab, Bitbucket, or Azure DevOps will have to wait for those integrations.

 No work tracking integrations

-Salesforce intends to add support for third-party ticketing systems like Jira and Rally.
-But currently teams can only track work items in DevOps Center, rather than integrating with third-party tools for tracking project delivery.
+Salesforce intends to add support for third-party ticketing systems, like JIRA.
+As a result, teams can only track work items in DevOps Center, rather than integrating with third-party tools for tracking project delivery.
 The current roadmap has no mention of support for other ticketing systems, like Rally.

 No native automation tools for CI/CD

 One of the most significant gaps in DevOps Center is the absence of automation tools that will let you set up and manage a CI/CD process.
 Adopting version control is a significant step for Salesforce teams wanting to implement DevOps, but automating tests and deployment steps in the release pipeline is essential for DevOps maturity and continuous delivery — as our CI/CD ebook explains.

 No metadata comparisons